arshiyasolei/grand_cards/README.md

    [![Build Status](https://travis-ci.org/arshiyasolei/hafte-cards.svg?branch=master)](https://travis-ci.org/arshiyasolei/hafte-cards)
 </p>

-> Hafte cards is a multiplayer card game simillar to UNO.
+<p> Hafte cards is an online multiplayer card game.
+Its gameplay is a variation of the dirty seven card game, and it supports public chat between all players!
+The backend is written with Node.js and the frontend is vanila javascript.
+This project uses the Socket.io framework as its networking framework. </p>

 ## Gameplay screenshot